peterlidee/dive-in-next-13-tests/blog/5.Nesting/Nesting.md

 }
 ```

-We load these is a static route and in a dynamic route and run our tests.
+We load these in a static and in a dynamic route and run our tests.

 ```jsx
 // app/test3/static/serverInClient/page.js